egleorl/Markerless-3D-Human-Cobot-Pose-Estimation/README.md

 **To request access to the data:**
 - Please contact: **eglemaria.orlando@phd.unipd.it**
-- If/when available, you will receive a download link (e.g., Zenodo, Google Drive, Figshare).
+- When available, you will receive a download link.

 To use the data:
 1. Download and unzip the archive you receive.